-- initiation of dosing in the fosmetpantotenate Phase 3 trial for PKAN (FORT study); - implementation of continuous improvements to the processes related to the Company's commercialized products and product candidates in development; - successful consolidation of the Company's research & development activities from Cambridge to San Diego and the securing of key hires; - productive business development efforts, including the signing, in December 2017, of a joint development and option agreement with Censa, providing the Company with the potential to further expand its product development pipeline if it chooses to exercise the option to acquire Censa and Censa's CNSA-001 PKU program; - · continued improved positioning within the investment community; and - successful achievement of internal operational objectives.
+- rapid and efficient start up activities enabling the initiation of the sparsentan Phase 3 PROTECT Study for IgAN and dosing of the first patient in the PROTECT Study; - Although the target revenue amount was not met, the Company achieved year over year revenue growth of 6% and continued its period over period revenue growth trend throughout all quarters of 2018; - implementation of continuous improvements to the processes related to the Company's commercialized products and product candidates in development; - · the expansion of the Company's executive team, with the hiring of Noah Rosenberg, M.D. as our Chief Medical Officer; - active business development efforts, including the continued advancement of the joint development and option agreement with Censa Pharmaceuticals Inc. ("Censa"), providing the Company with the potential to further expand its product development pipeline if, following the analysis of the Phase 2 study results expected to become available to the Company during the second quarter of 2019 and overall assessment of the CNSA-001 PKU program, the Company chooses to exercise its option to acquire Censa and Censa's CNSA-001 PKU program; - continued improved positioning within the investment community; - · successful achievement of internal operational objectives; and - the closing of a successful offering of \$276 million convertible senior notes due 2025.